Some notes up front:

 But for the purposes of this feature I wanted to explore what happened with a factory reset (or newly acquired) Windows Phone 8.1 device.
-After all, you see (in 2020) a classic Lumia 920 or 1020 for £30 on Gumtree or eBay and think 'I used to love this, I'll grab it to have a play'.
-And then you realise that Microsoft's support and Store timetables have left the phones with little way to bootstrap their way into 2020.
+After all, you might see (in 2020) a classic Lumia 920 or 1020 for £30 on Gumtree or eBay and think 'I used to love this, I'll grab it to have a play'.
+And then you realise that Microsoft's support and Store timetables have left the phones with little way to bootstrap their way into 2021.

 But not completely.
 Here's how I got on with a 'factory fresh' Lumia 1020:

-'Out of the box', there's an update waiting - it's 8.1 Lumia Cyan from 2014!
+'Out of the box', there's an update waiting - it's 8.1 Lumia Cyan from 2014, downloading and installing!
 Reported on here, with the changelog over 8.0.

 Update complete, the usual action is to head to the Store and update all the built in applications, but wait... the Store has disappeared on Microsoft's servers, plus you can't sign in to your Microsoft account in any capacity under Windows Phone 8.1.
-Gulp. (right) No applications means that you can't install your favourites.
-Twitter is an addiction of mine, but this isn't even useable in the old Internet Explorer here.
-Sign in went OK, but thereafter the browser just crashes....
+Gulp.
+No applications means that you can't install your favourites - though note that there's a whole side-loading culture now, and I'll investigate that in a totally separate article!

 Office applications work standalone as well as they always did, for example creating an Excel sheet and emailing it off to someone.
 Just be aware that because of the lack of Microsoft account support there's no OneDrive access.
 Still, Word and Excel are always handy to have in full editing form.